wong-justin/territory/README.md

 # territory
-Using Google Maps API to outline areas
+Using Google Maps API to outline areas.

+From an imported json (GeoJson) file, the regions are outlined and filled in.